 Leading Learning and Teaching in Innovative Learning Environments

-Participants will explore the challenges and opportunities offered by leading innovation in contemporary schools.
-They will learn practical strategies for leading diverse teams and introducing ILEs at a whole-school level.
+Participants will explore the challenges and opportunities offered by leading innovation and great teaching practices in contemporary schools.
+They will learn practical strategies for leading diverse teams and introducing innovative learning environments at a whole-school level.

-They will consider the importance of digital maturity, well-designed learning spaces and community engagement for successful innovation in schools
+They will consider the importance of digital maturity, well-designed learning spaces and community engagement for enhancing student learning in all schools

 Learning activities are practical and applied, encouraging participants to trial evidence-informed leadership practices with teaching teams and reflect on their practice with a supervisor.

 This course is ideal for school leaders or teachers who are leading the implementation of contemporary learning and teaching practices in existing, refurbished, and new schools.